azdad83/AI-Choose-Your-Own-Adventure-Game/README.md

 The character creation system guides players through a 3-step process:

 1. **Character Name**: Players enter a unique name for their character
-2. **Weapon Selection**: AI generates 3 thematic weapons based on story genre/setting
+2. **Weapon Selection**: Choose from 4 predefined thematic weapons specific to the story genre/setting
-3. **Skill Selection**: AI generates 3 appropriate skills for the chosen story
+3. **Skill Selection**: Choose from 4 predefined skills appropriate for the chosen story
-4. **Tool Selection**: AI generates 3 useful tools that complement the adventure
+4. **Tool Selection**: Choose from 4 predefined useful tools that complement the adventure

-Each selection is contextual to the chosen story and influences gameplay mechanics.
+Each selection is story-specific and defined in the JSON configuration, ensuring balanced and thematic character builds that influence gameplay mechanics.

 ## Managing Game Data